scalacenter/scala-advent-of-code/docs/puzzles/day21.md

 ```

 For every possible outcome, we compute the new cell and score.
-If the game is over, we add 1 to the number of ties that the current player wins.
+If the game is over, we add 1 to the number of times that the current player wins.
 Otherwise, we recurse for the next roll.

 The problem is that the branching factor is 27, which is too high to run in a reasonable time.